Ragù: History

 The term comes from the French ragoût and reached the Emilia-Romagna region in the late 18th century, perhaps following Napoleon's 1796 invasion and occupation of those northern regions.

 The first ragù as a sauce, ragù per i maccheroni, was recorded by Alberto Alvisi, the cook to the Cardinal of Imola (at the time maccheroni was a general term for pasta, both dried and fresh).
 The recipe was replicated and published as Il Ragù del Cardinale (The Cardinal's Ragù).
-Alvisi was inspired by the famous French ragoût, which became popular in Italy when Napoleon's soldiers brought it during their invasion in 1796.
-Wealthy and aristocratic Italians were fascinated by French culture and food, so they happily embraced the opportunity to include classic French dishes such as ragoût in their culinary traditions.

 After the early 1830s, recipes for ragù appear frequently in cookbooks from the Emilia-Romagna region.
 By the late 19th century the cost of meat saw the use of heavy meat sauces on pasta reserved to feast days and Sundays, and only among the wealthier classes of the newly unified Italy.

 Independent research by Kasper and De Vita indicates that, while ragù with pasta gained popularity through the 19th century, it was largely eaten by the wealthy.
 However, technological advances that came with the industrial revolution at the end of the 19th century made pasta flour more affordable for the less affluent.
 The adoption of pasta by the common classes further expanded in the period of economic prosperity that followed World War II.
 According to De Vita, before World War II, 80% of the Italian rural population ate a diet based on plants; pasta was reserved for special feast days and was then often served in a legume soup.